-With the following parameters:
+with the following parameters:

-w the weight parameters to be optimized
+w represents the weight parameters to be optimised.

-α the number of agents
+α is the number of agents.

-x,y the position of the agents in a metric grid
+x,y is the position of the agents in a metric grid.

-θ the orientation of the agents in radians
+θ is the orientation of the agents in radians.

-υ the visibility in meters.
-This is a function of the sensorial visibility (which is considered to be static, as the sensor package of the UMS does not change throughout a mission) and the meteorological visibility, which is dynamic, as the weather conditions may change throughout a mission.
+υ is the visibility in meters.
+This is a function of the sensorial visibility (which is considered to be static, as the UMS sensor package does not change during a mission) and the meteorological visibility, which is dynamic, as the weather conditions may change throughout a mission.

-γ the field of view of the sensors on board of the UMS in radians.
-In this implementation, the sensors are always assumed to be front-facing (but the field of view can be set to 360 °).
+γ is the sensors’ field of view on board the UMS (rad).
+In this implementation, the sensors are always assumed to be front facing (although the field of view can be set to 360 °).

-vm the maximum velocity (in meters per second) that can be obtained by the UMS
+vm is the maximum velocity (m/s) that can be reached by the UMS.